8base/old-documentation/8base-console/custom-functions/webhooks.md

 		method: POST
 ```

-All webhooks require is a unique name and allow for the same function to be called from different entries.
-This means that `functionA` and `functionB` may both specify the same function to be called, even if they different configurations (i.e. POST vs DELETE).
+All webhooks require a unique name and allow for the same function to be called from different entries.
+This means that `functionA` and `functionB` may both specify the same function to be called, even if they have different configurations (i.e. POST vs DELETE).
 You are able to deploy as many webhooks as you want to a single workspace.

 ### [Webhook Arguments](./README.md)

 ### Webhook Response
 The format of the response object is left entirely up to the developer, giving full control over the returned HTTP status code, headers and response body.

 *An HTTP `statusCode` value is required*